sklinkusch/jsfunctions/README.md

 ```javascript
 const removedElement = sourceArray.pop();
 ```
-This function removes the last element from an array and returns the removed element.
+This function removes the last element from an array, overwrites the source array, and returns the removed element.

 #### `Array.push`<a name="push"></a>
 ```javascript